lbussy/keg-cop/docs/context/settings/index.rst

    :align: center
    :alt: Settings Page

-The settings page provides a tabbed sub-menu for applicatoin settings and configuration:
+The settings page provides a tabbed sub-menu for application settings and configuration:

 .. toctree::
     :maxdepth: 1